software-students-spring2024/1-specification-exercise-team-fizzbuzz/README.md

 ## Product Vision Statement

-Treasure Trove aims to revolutionize gift-giving into an enjoyable, collaborative journey of personalized discovery.
+To revolutionize gift-giving into an enjoyable, collaborative journey of personalized discovery.

 ## User Requirements